 Join your colleagues and fellow delegates over breakfast for a focused, informal discussion moderated by a member of our speaking faculty.
-A small group format allows participants to meet potential collaborators, share examples from their own work, vet ideas with peers, and be part of a group problem-solving endeavor.
+A small group format allows participants to meet potential collaborators, share examples from their own work and

-Jens Groot, Ph.D., ESS Specialist – Cell Characterisation & Modelling, Electromobility Sub-systems, Volvo Group Trucks Technology (GTT) Advanced Technology & Research
+Jens Groot, PhD, ESS Specialist – Cell Characterisation & Modelling, Energy Storage System Design & Architecture, Volvo Group Trucks Technology (GTT)

 - Can simplified cycle life tests, possibly standardized and performed at various labs, be used to make realistic cycle life forecasts?

-- Is cloud-based analysis of on-board collected data a way forward to reduce need to extensive lab-tests?
+- Is cloud-based analysis of on-board collected data a way forward to reduce need for extensive lab tests?

 - What are the key challenges for manufacturing large format cells?

 - How can we achieve the large volumes that will be needed to fulfill the expected future market demands?

 - What simplifications can be introduced during manufacturing?